codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/build-inputs.md

     inputs:
       name:
         description: Who is greeted?
-        required: false
         default: Codemagic
     scripts:
       - echo "Hello, ${{ inputs.name }}"
 {{< /highlight >}}

-## Starting Builds with Inputs
+## Starting builds with Inputs

-To successfully start a build, all required inputs must be specified.
-For optional inputs (those with required: false), the provided default value will be used if no value is specified when the build is started.
+All inputs must be specified to successfully start a build, either by providing a `default` value in the YAML configuration, or giving a one-off value when starting the build.

 {{<notebox>}}
-**Note**: Builds will fail if invalid values are provided for inputs (strings for numbers inputs, undefined choice options, etc.) or values are missing for required inputs.
+**Note**: Builds will fail if invalid values are provided (strings for numbers inputs, undefined choice options, etc.) or values are missing.
 {{</notebox>}}

-### Starting Builds Manually via Codemagic UI
+### Starting builds manually via Codemagic UI

 When starting a build via the Codemagic UI, you will automatically be prompted to enter the inputs.
-Optional inputs are pre-filled with default values, but all required inputs must be manually entered before the build can be started.
+Inputs that have predefined default values will be pre-filled with those values from configuration file.
+All other inputs must be manually entered before the build can be started.

+Not entering anything for a string input will result in an empty string, i.e. `""`.
+For other input types an actual value which matches the requested type must be entered.

-### Starting Builds Using REST API
+### Starting builds using REST API

-To start a build using the REST API, values for all required inputs must be included in the `POST` request payload.
+To start a build using the REST API, values for inputs that do not define `default` must be included in the `POST` request payload.
+The inputs which have default value declared in YAML configuration can be omitted from request payload, in that case the specified default will be used.

+Given values must be in accordance with the input definitions, that is:
+- type of the value must match with the input type (numeric values for number inputs, truth values for boolean inputs and textual values for string inputs),
+- value for choice input must be included in the options list.

 For more detailed information on starting builds with inputs using the REST API, refer to the section [below](#specify-inputs-when-starting-builds-with-api).
 Optional inputs can be omitted from the request payload; their default values will be used instead.

-### Starting Builds Using Webhook Events
+### Starting builds using webhook events

-Only builds that do not rely on required inputs can be started with webhook events.
+Only builds that do not rely on inputs can be started with webhook events.
 If you want to use Git events to automatically trigger builds for workflows with inputs, ensure that all inputs for those workflows have default values.

 ## YAML schema for inputs

 Build inputs are defined in `codemagic.yaml` as a mapping `workflow.<workflow_id>.inputs` where keys are input IDs and values are inputs that have the following fields.

-### `required`

-A **boolean** value determining whether the input must be specified when starting a build.
-If `false`, then a default value must be defined. **Must be defined**.

 ### `description`

+**Required**.
 A **string** description for this build input.
-Description is displayed in Codemagic when manually starting a build for this workflow and user is prompted to provide values for the inputs. **Must be defined**.
+Description is displayed in Codemagic when manually starting a build for this workflow and user is prompted to provide values for the inputs.

 ### `type`